cosmos/sdk-tutorials/tutorials/9-path-to-prod/index.md

 parent:
   title: Run in Production
   description: See your chain in action
-  number: 1
+  number: 9
-tag:
-order: 1
+order: 0
 title: Chapter Overview - See your chain in action
+tags:
 ---

 <div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">See your chain in action</div>